-In her home, Josiane helps by carrying water, buying or selling in the market and caring for children.
-She lives with her father and her mother.
+Josiane makes her home with her father and her mother.
+Carrying water, buying or selling in the market and caring for children are her household duties.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
 There are 3 children in the family.

 As part of Compassion's ministry, Josiane participates in church activities and camp.
 She is also in high school where her performance is average.
 Singing, telling stories and reading are her favorite activities.

-Please remember Josiane in your prayers.
-Your love and support will help her to receive the assistance she needs to grow and develop.
+Your love and support will help Josiane to receive the assistance she needs to develop her potential.
+Please pray for her.

 Josiane lives in the mountainous community of Limbé, home to approximately 47,000 residents.
 Typical houses are constructed of wood floors, brick walls and corrugated iron roofs.
 The most commonly spoken language is Creole.

 The regional diet consists of maize, beans, bananas, bread and rice.
 Common health problems in this area include tuberculosis, diarrhea, malaria and malnutrition.
 Most adults in Limbe are unemployed but some work as market traders and earn the equivalent of $37 per month.
 This community needs scholastic materials, schools and employment opportunities.